nirajkharel/nirajkharel.github.io/_posts/2024-04-27-payload-encryption-staging.md

 }
 ```

-Getting the size of the key object variable *pbKeyObject* which isused for **BCryptGenerateSymmetricKey** function later.
+Getting the size of the key object variable *pbKeyObject* which is used for **BCryptGenerateSymmetricKey** function later on.
 ```c
 STATUS = BCryptGetProperty(hAlgorithm, BCRYPT_OBJECT_LENGTH, (PBYTE)&cbKeyObject, sizeof(DWORD), &cbResult, 0);
 if (!NT_SUCCESS(STATUS)) {